-Personal information is collected by the university for the purpose of administering admission, registration, academic programs, university-related student activities (including, without limitation, athletic, academic support, recreational, residence, library and alumni programs), activities of student organizations, financial assistance and awards, academic accommodations, graduation, academic and non-academic investigations, hearings and appeals, and university advancement, as well as for statistical, research, and program improvement purposes.
+Personal information is collected by the university for the purpose of administering admission, registration, academic programs, university-related student activities (including, without limitation, athletic, academic support, recreational, residence, library and alumni programs), activities of student organizations, financial assistance and awards, academic accommodations, graduation, and university advancement, as well as for statistical, research, and program improvement purposes.
 Such information may also be shared with other educational institutions and partners involved in the delivery and accreditation of programs offered at, with, or through the university, including but not limited to joint degrees, programs, practicums, exchanges, placements, co-op positions, and other learning opportunities.
 The university may also disclose personal information regarding registration, academic progress and graduation to professional bodies for the purpose of confirming eligibility for professional designations and/or licenses.

 The University of Ontario Institute of Technology Act requires that the university and Durham College enter into agreements to share services.
 The university may disclose your personal information to Durham College employees who are providing services to the university.
 Such information will be shared only to the extent required to provide the service.